-Your passport should be valid for a minimum period of 6 months from the date of entry into South Korea. .
-Most travellers do not need visas for Korea for stays of up to 30 days.
+Your passport should be valid for a minimum period of 6 months from the date of entry into South Korea.
+Most travelers do not need visas for Korea for stays of up to 30 days.
 You must also have an onward or return ticket.

-If you are a male of Korean origin whose name appears on the Korean family register, you may be liable for military service even if you are travelling on your foreign passport.
+If you are a male of Korean origin whose name appears on the Korean family register, you may be liable for military service even if you are traveling on your foreign passport.

 Tipping in some establishments (particularly more traditional ones) is considered impolite, and is sometimes indicated with a 'no tipping' sign!
 Western-style, tourist-orientated places, however, usually welcome and receive tips.
 Use your discretion.

-Travellers should be able to use their mobile phones in South Korea's cities and urban areas, as coverage is good.
-As in other countries, rural and mountainous areas may have less mobile phone receptivity.
+Travelers should be able to use their cell phones in South Korea's cities and urban areas, as coverage is good.
+As in other countries, rural and mountainous areas may have less cell phone receptivity.
 Ensure global roaming is activated with your service provider before leaving home.

 South Korea has a combination of squat toilets and western-style flushable toilets.
 It's a good idea to carry your own toilet paper and hand sanitizer or soap as these are rarely provided in public toilets.